kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 Setting up distributed ML training jobs using MPI can be very time consuming: from stitching together launcher-worker topologies to configuring SSH-based bootstrapping, there’s a lot of moving parts that require code on top of your training code.
 In v2.2, Kubeflow Trainer brings the Flux Framework – a workload manager that combines hierarchical job management with graph-based scheduling – to handle your HPC-style scheduling needs without the overhead that typically comes with it.

-Flux uses a ZeroMQ to bootstrap MPI, an improvement over traditional SSH, and also brings PMIx and support for more MPI variants.
+Flux uses ZeroMQ to bootstrap MPI, an improvement over traditional SSH, and also brings PMIx and support for more MPI variants.
 When a training job is submitted, an init container automatically handles Flux’s installation, meaning that you do not need to install Flux to your application container.
 The plugin also handles cluster discovery, broker configuration, and CURVE certificate generation to provide cryptographic security for the overlay network.

 For teams whose workloads sit at the intersection of ML and HPC, Flux serves as a portability layer that enables running simulation alongside AI/ML workloads.
 Scheduling to Flux bypasses any potential etcd bottlenecks, and the limitations of the Kubernetes scheduler that require tricks to batch schedule to an underlying single-pod queue.
 Flux enables fine-grained control over where pods land, and is ideal when you are running simulation pipelines that feed into model Training.
 This integration also enables the use of Process Management Interface Exascale (PMIx) to manage and coordinate large-scale MPI workloads on Kubernetes using TrainJobs, something that was previously not possible.